 Did you know…

 The Red and Blue Mauritius are the first two stamps from the former British Colony Mauritius.
 Worldwide, there are still 12 copies of the Red Mauritius.
 Since 1994, the fourth stamp together with an unstamped Red Mauritius is in the Blue Penny Museum in Port Louis, the capital of Mauritius.
 Besides the original stamps, two copies of the Red and Blue Mauritius are also exhibited there.
 To preserve the quality of the originals, for the majority part of the opening hours only copies are illuminated.

 During a stay at Le Touessrok Hotel, a boat excursion to the private and opposite island Ilot Mangénie is recommended.
 Here you find a quiet beach restaurant for a perfectly relaxed lunch with freshly caught fish.
 Here, you could also enjoy a bit of the ‘Robinson Crusoe feeling’.
 All in all, the beach restaurant offers a rustic ambience, however with fresh and humorous service.
 The new concept here is to offer hotel guests at Ilot Mangénie a lunch in one of the private cabanas with sun loungers.
 Rating: highly recommended.

 Are you longing for a relaxing beach vacation on the Indian Ocean?
 A nice spa with relaxing treatments is important to you and maybe even a little bit of playing golf?
 You are looking for a beach extension after safari in South Africa?
 Please feel free to contact us, we gladly arrange your Mauritius journey with the greatest pleasure.

-Be inspired for your journey HERE.
+Be inspired for your journey with our selected beach hotels in our Mauritius Beach.
 We are happy to call you to go through your individual ideas and look forward to being your professional partner for the organisation of your travel arrangements to Africa.

 Republic of Mauritius